 As the dye circulates, the physician takes pictures of the retina to accurately detect blood vessels that are closed, damaged, or leaking fluid.
-The pictures are black and white to facilitate the detection of these changes, but the process is not the same as having an x-ray.
+The pictures are black and white to help the doctor detect these changes more easily, but the process is not the same as having an x-ray.
 Prior to examination, ask your physician to discuss the risks and benefits of obtaining these images.

 With proper examinations, diabetic retinopathy can be detected before vision loss begins.
 If the physician detects signs of diabetic retinopathy, she/ he will determine how frequently follow-up examinations will be required to detect changes that would require treatment.

 Treatment and prognosis

-As a result of major government and industry-sponsored studies, there are many surgical treatments for diabetic retinopathy, including lasers to the retina or miniscule injections of medications into the middle cavity of the eye), laser treatments, and vitreous and retina surgery.
+As a result of major government- and industrysponsored studies, there are many approved treatments for diabetic retinopathy, including intravitreal injections (small injections of medications into the middle cavity of the eye), laser treatments, and vitreous and retina surgery.
 These procedures can be done in an office or hospital setting to prevent, treat, or reverse damage from diabetes in the retina.